AppliedBioinformatics/BioNanoAnalyst/README.md

   Please go to www.7-zip.org and download 7-zip

-  Unzip the "Windows_version.7z" file downloaded from the "release panel"
+  Unzip the "Windows_version.7z" file downloaded from the "releases panel"

   Find the App.exe and directly run it